 If you have a visual learner, a reading program may be the last thing you want to think about this summer.
 Never fear – your local library knows how to make reading fun for your child, so it’s easy on you.
 Our local library, like so many others around the country, has a variety of special reading events throughout the summer to keep kids reading.

 Young Rembrandts classes can help children who may have difficulty in traditional classroom settings by allowing them to participate without the pressures of socializing and giving them steps to follow.
-Look at the positive impact Young Rembrandts classes have had on this student with an autism spectrum disorder as written by her grandmother.
+Look at the positive impact Young Rembrandts classes have had on this student with an autism spectrum disorder as written by his instructors.

 During the month of May, Young Rembrandts franchisees across the country are visiting school administrators and staff in their territories to say a sincere thank you for another great year by dropping off a personalized gift or certificate to show appreciation.

 The key to keeping the drain plugged without making it a chore is keeping it FUN!
 It doesn’t have to take up more than a few minutes per day and summer provides unique opportunities for hands-on learning.
 We have sorted through lists and searched everywhere for the best ideas so you can enjoy your break too.
 Our summer eBook is perfect for keeping brains active.
 Download the book today to get insider tricks on how to stop summer learning loss.

 This last month of school can be challenging for everyone.
 Kids are squirrely.
 Parents are feeling burned out from all the end of year activities and a full year of homework battles.
 And, teachers are at their wits end trying to keep everyone engaged just a little bit longer.
 Not to worry, we have some great ideas for brain breaks and alternative learning activities to keep the kids interested.